achaykovsky/fluidSimulation/README.md

 1. Figured out the problem with the lines.
 2. Checking out why the particles are all on the same level, in the end.

+## Nineteen Week:
+1. Cosmetic changes to the code
+2. Added scaling to the paticles size
+Still checking out why the particles are all on the same level, in the end (I still have exams).

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)